Topics Map > Event Resources

 Think/Pair/Share

 The Think/Pair/Share approach poses a question, asks students to reflect on the question, and has them share their ideas with others.
 Think has students reflect before speaking to organize their thoughts.
-Pair and Share ask students to compare and contrast their thoughts with others and rehearse their responses before sharing them with the whole class.
+Pair and Share asks students to compare and contrast their thoughts with others and rehearse their responses before sharing them with the whole class.

 Watch the video below to learn about three different types of interactions.

-You should also read this article, Engagement Matters: Student Perceptions on the Importance of Engagement Strategies in the Online Learning Environment (Martin & Bolliger, 2018) to learn more about the types of interaction and which ones are most beneficial to students.
+You should also read this article, Engagement Matters: Student Perceptions on the Importance of Engagement Strategies in the Online Learning Environment (Martin & Bolliger, 2018) to learn more about the types of interaction and which are most beneficial to students.

 Reflect